jamescoll/ijustspent/MILESTONES.md

 ## Milestone 0.0.25
 Fixing endpoints in controllers so to be standardized.
 Also adding functionality so user edits can be tracked in documents

+## Milestone 0.0.26
+Changing directory structure to introduce mobile and web-app folders.
+Adding wireframe for mobile.
+Changing name to ijustspent